DaBultz/pz-battlesnake/CONTRIBUTING.md

 Thank you so much for your interest in contributing!.
 All types of contributions are encouraged and valued.
 See the [table of contents](#toc) for different ways to help and details about how this project handles them!📝

+**Before you proceed, this document is if you wish to contribute by either either adding code or improving the documentation, for other things please go to the following places, please refer to [how to contact](#how-to-contact):**

 ## Getting Started